zukunft/zukunft.com/docs/code_functions_all.md

     \-- is_info - section for function is_info is expected to be info in /word/word.php
     \-- is_scaling - section for function is_scaling is expected to be info in /word/word.php
     \-- is_percent - section for function is_percent is expected to be info in /word/word.php
+    \-- is_factor - section for function is_factor is expected to be info in /word/word.php
     \-- is_hidden - section for function is_hidden is expected to be info in /word/word.php
     \-- header - section for function header not yet defined that it should be views in /word/word.php
     \-- dsp_graph - section for function dsp_graph not yet defined that it should be to review in /word/word.php